3D-CMCC-CNR-FEM/3D-CMCC-CNR/README.md

 The **3D-CMCC-FEM** is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 The **3D-CMCC-FEM** code is released under the GNU General Public Licence v3.0 (GPL).
 See the LICENSE file along with this program for more details.
 If not, see http://www.gnu.org/licenses/gpl.html.

-This page contains all the code releases developed over the time at CNR on the open source distribution of the computer simulation forest model **3D-CMCC-FEM**.
+This page contains all the code releases developed over time at CNR on the open-source distribution of the computer simulation forest model **3D-CMCC-FEM**.
 The model has been developed and is maintained by the **Forest Modelling Laboratory** at the National Research Council of Italy, Institute for Agricultural and Forestry Systems in the Mediterranean (CNR-ISAFOM), Perugia (Italy).

 All source code and documents provided here are subject to copyright(c) by the CNR

-In case you have copied and/or modified the **3D-CMCC-FEM** code overall, even in small parts of it, you may not publish data from it using the name **3D-CMCC-FEM** or any **3D-CMCC-FEM** variants unless you have either coordinated your usage and their changes with the developers listed below, or publish enough details about your changes so that they could be replicated.
+In case you have copied and/or modified the **3D-CMCC-FEM** code overall, even in small parts of it, you may not publish data from it using the name **3D-CMCC-FEM** or any **3D-CMCC-FEM** variants unless you have either coordinated your usage and their changes with the developers listed below or publish enough details about your changes so that they could be replicated.

 The **3D-CMCC-FEM** has been developed by:
 Alessio Collalti